ppy/osu-wiki/news/2023/2023-11-14-osulazer-updates-november-14.md

 ---

-After reading all of this I bet you want to download osu!(lazer) at 186,282 Mbps, so we've conveniently placed the download page [right here](https://osu.ppy.sh/home/download).
+After reading all of this we bet you want to download osu!(lazer) at 186,282 Mbps, so we've conveniently placed the download page [right here](https://osu.ppy.sh/home/download).

 —0x84f